Selling Your Artwork: Avoiding Problems

 Initial negotiations with any dealer or gallery interested in selling your artwork should be smooth, clear, unambiguous and comfortable for both you and the owner or director.
 Watch for warning signs like minor differences of opinion, disagreements or even arguments.
-These may not seem like much at the time, but as a relationship progresses, they can sometimes grow increasingly serious.
+Even if they're quickly resolved and don't seem like much at the time, as a relationship progresses, what you might dismiss as insignificant at first can sometimes turn serious later.
 If interactions are already touchy during the first meeting or two, that may not bode well for the future.
-So no matter how excited you are about having a show and selling your artwork, don't ignore signs that the relationship has the potential to get a little rough down the road.
+So no matter how excited you are about having a show and selling your artwork, don't ignore signs that the relationship has the potential to get a choppy down the road.

-Speak with artists who've had personal experiences or shows with the gallery and find out how well their artwork sold, whether there were any problems and how they were resolved, how promptly they got paid, how well the owner responded to their concerns, and how straightforward the overall relationship was.
+Speak with artists who've had personal experiences or shows with the gallery and find out how they are to work with, how well their artwork sold, whether there were any problems and if yes, how they were resolved, how promptly they got paid, how well the owner responded to their concerns, and how harmonious the overall relationship has been.
 Sometimes you hear a variety of stories during the course of your research, both good and bad, in which case you have to weigh the plusses and minuses and decide for yourself.
-Usually, however, the consensus opinion is pretty clear cut.
+Usually however, the consensus opinion is pretty clear cut.

 On the flip side, some artists try to protect themselves against every possible negative outcome by making a myriad of demands or talking about legal requirements or restrictions that a gallery must abide by before they'll agree to let their art get shown.
-This may be acceptable behavior once you're famous, but if you're not, it's a sure way never to get a show.
-Your best approach, especially when you're early in your career, is to make as few demands as possible (preferably none), keep things simple, and leave the legal references out of all conversations.
+This may be acceptable behavior once you're famous, but if you're not already established or that well-known, it's a sure way to reduce the chances of ever getting a show.
+Your best approach, especially when you're early in your career, is to make as few demands as possible (preferably none), keep things simple, and leave legal references out of all conversations.

-Increasingly in today's art world, artists have the option of foregoing galleries altogether by establishing profiles online or selling at online websites.
-They can also opt to sell directly out of their studios, show at alternative venues, put on their own private events, take space in artist cooperatives, rent storefronts with other artists, and so on.
-Any or all of these can be great opportunities to get your art out in front of the public, but just as you should research galleries or dealers in advance, speak with other artists who are already involved with selling art in whatever ways you're thinking about selling it before jumping in with all fours.
-You want at least some indication that you stand a reasonable chance of selling something at a particular physical location or online option before proceeding.
-Seeing your artwork hanging on a venue's walls or being shown with an online gallery may be great for your ego, but unless something comes of it, neither the experience nor the investment will likely do anything for your career or your bank account.
+Increasingly in today's art world, artists have the option of foregoing galleries altogether by establishing profiles online, cultivating followers on social media, and selling their art direct.
+They can also opt to sell out of their studios, show at alternative venues, put on their own private events, take space in artist cooperatives, rent storefronts with other artists, and so on.
+Any or all of these options can be great opportunities to get your art out in front of the public and make sales, but just as you should research galleries or dealers in advance, get input from artists who are already selling direct before swearing off galleries altogether.